 These are all worldly possessions, in the end they don’t matter.
 By doing this I hope to become more and more detached.
 So I give up my things.
 I donate or sell them.
 I recycle or throw things away which are not good quality to donate.
 I donate a portion of the money I make from my items or use money saved to be more generous.

-In addition, my material items also take up time to maintain, manage, and put away.
+In addition, my material items also take time to maintain, manage, and put away.
 When I have more time, I can spend it with those I love, teaching my children to go forward and be decent humans.
-Or spend it helping others, teaching others, volunteering for a good cause.
-Time I could spend in church or in prayer.
+Or spend the time helping others, volunteering for a good cause, in church or in prayer.

 I want to thank the person who left the comment, it was eye opening.
 And really made me think more about why I started this journey in the first place.
 It isn’t so I can have a clean home (although that is a perk).
 I started it so I can spend more time with those I love, so I can help others, be less wasteful, consume less, make room for prayer, and be more intentional in my life.
 Which will ultimately help me follow Him more readily.